100 Ways to Live to 100

 Don’t hate the thought of getting older

 According to a study published in the Journal of Personality and Social Psychology, adults who developed positive attitudes about getting older lived more than seven years longer than those who had negative feelings about it.
-That’s just one of the 40 Things to Do in Your 40s.

 Take a stand

 Want another reason to join the standing-desk craze?
 Sitting for less than three hours a day could add two years to your life, according to a theoretical analysis of existing data published in BMJ Open.